pacuna/blog/_posts/2018-07-01-etl-sheets-postgres.md

 ## The solution

 There are several technologies out there that can help you solve this problem.
 In my case I chose [Airflow](https://airflow.apache.org/).
-So I'll show you how to write a simple Airflow DAG to extract the data from the csv file, filter the columns we need, and send it to a Postgres database.
+So I'll show you how to write a simple Airflow DAG to extract the data from the spreadsheet to a csv file, filter the columns we need, and send it to a Postgres database.

 ### Google Drive access